Gå till innehåll

 Summary

-This summary information about hazard comes from fass.se.
+Environmental information is missing on fass.se for etonogestrel (2025-03-27).
 The risk is from the report by Goodpoint.

 Detailed information